golovewkin/react-materialUI-firebase-starter/README.md

 1. Create a firebase project
 2. Create Auth project inside your firebase project and set providers (email and Google)
 3. Create web app in your firebase project and get credentials
-   1. Put your credentials in .env.production and puut this file on the root REACT_APP_FIREBASE_API_KEY=----- REACT_APP_FIREBASE_AUTH_DOMAIN=---- REACT_APP_PROJECT_ID=----
+   1. Put your credentials in .env.production and put this file on the root REACT_APP_FIREBASE_API_KEY=----- REACT_APP_FIREBASE_AUTH_DOMAIN=---- REACT_APP_PROJECT_ID=----